2000s in fashion

-2000s fashion is often described as being a global mash up, where trends saw the fusion of vintage styles, global and ethnic clothing (e.g. boho), as well as the fashions of numerous music-based subcultures.
-Hip-hop fashion generally was the most popular among young people of all sexes, followed by the retro inspired indie look later in the decade.
+The fashions of the 2000s were often described as a global mash up, where trends saw the fusion of vintage styles, global and ethnic clothing (e.g. boho), as well as the fashions of numerous music-based subcultures.
+Hip-hop fashion generally was the most popular among young people of both sexes, followed by the retro-inspired indie look later in the decade.

-Those usually age 25 and older adopted a dressy casual style which was popular throughout the decade.
-Globalization also influenced the decade's clothing trends, with the incorporation of Middle Eastern and Asian dress into mainstream European, American and Australasian fashion.
-Furthermore, eco-friendly and ethical clothing, such as recycled fashions and fake fur, were prominent in the decade.
+Men and women aged 25 and older adopted a dressy casual style which was popular throughout the decade.
+Globalization also influenced the decade's clothing trends, with the incorporation of Middle Eastern and Asian dress into mainstream European, American, and Australasian fashion.
+Furthermore, eco-friendly and ethical clothing, such as recycled fashions were prominent in the decade.

 In the early 2000s, many mid and late 1990s fashions remained fashionable around the globe, while simultaneously introducing newer trends.
 The later years of the decade saw a large-scale revival of clothing designs primarily from the 1960s, 1970s, and 1980s.

 General trends

 The rise of fast fashion

 The early to mid-2000s saw a rise in the consumption of fast fashion: affordable off-the-peg high street clothing based on the latest high fashion designs.
-With its low cost appeal driven by trends straight off the runway, fast fashion was a significant factor in the fashion industry's growth.
-As affordable clothing became even more important in the entrance to the new age, brands had to find a way to keep up with their consumer's new spending habits.
+With its low-cost appeal driven by trends straight off the runway, fast fashion was a significant factor in the fashion industry's growth.
+As affordable clothing became even more important in the entrance to the new age, brands started to develop strategies to keep up with consumers' new spending habits.

-During the year 1999, department stores such as Macy's, J.C.
+In 1999, department stores in the US such as Macy's, J.C.
 Penney, Kohl's and more had sales totaling $230 billion.
 In the years that followed, that number began to fall.
-By the early 2000s the rise of online retail and in-store fast fashion caused department store sales to dwindle in the wake of new styles being offered quicker than ever before by retailers.
+By the early 2000s, the rise of online retail and in-store fast fashion caused department store sales to dwindle as retailers offered new styles quicker than ever before.
 Retail giants of the new millennium included H&M, Forever 21, and Zara.
-Notably, the retailer Target found major success in collaborating with various fashion designers for affordable designer pieces available for the average consumer.
+Target found major success in collaborating with various fashion designers to create affordable designer pieces, making them available to the average consumer.

-This trend in fast fashion allowed shoppers to own designer items at lower prices, also allowing the acceptance and production of copycat styles.
-Designers noticed their designs were being knocked-off, and decided to do something about it.
-In 2004, the retail giant H&M, a master in rolling out fast fashion, collaborated with fashion designer Karl Lagerfield to introduce a one-time collection which proved to be a huge success, as women flocked to H&M stores to own a piece of the designer's 30 selections available in the collection.
+This trend in fast fashion allowed shoppers to own designer items at lower prices and also allowed the production and public normalization of copycat styles.
+Designers noticed that their designs were being copied, and many designers began to adapt; in 2004, the retailer H&M, a prominent fast fashion brand, collaborated with fashion designer Karl Lagerfeld to introduce a one-time collection that proved to be a huge success, as women flocked to H&M stores to own a piece of the designer's 30 selections available in the collection.

 Stores such as Wet Seal and American Apparel are said to be "American precursors to the fast fashion empire".
-As well as the retail stores Hollister, Abercrombie & Fitch and possibly on a much smaller scale Limited Too, but in the end, stores like Forever 21 were better able to stay on top of the retail game.